ItalyStrap/italystrap/readme.txt

 * Added new hooks in template files
 * Moved breadcrumbs functions to hook
 * Added new Author info file
-* Template HTML sitemaps and Blog moved to child theme
+* Page template HTML sitemaps and Blog moved to child theme
+* Added namespace PHP 5.3 to all files
+* wp_bootstrap_navwalker is deprecated, use Bootstrap_Navwalker instead

 = 3.0.5 =